-An Equality Impact Assessment is being undertaken for the project.
+An Equality Impact Assessment is being undertaken for the each of the pilot and twin area projects.
+These have already been completed for Pakefield and Thorpeness.
 The development of the appraisal work being undertaken has no impact.
 This may change as the impacts are further assessed once a preferred option has been identified, particularly if this means a significant change.
 Any option identified however, will be open to public scrutiny and seeks to enhance and enable inclusive growth and enhance community development.
+An overarching communications and engagement plan is in place supporting our work to ensure equality, diversity and inclusion across the whole programme of work.
+Individual, place-based communications and engagement plans are being developed for each pilot and twin area of work.